 Both MMFs and stablecoins issue money-like liabilities that are vulnerable to runs.
-Cipriani and La Spada (2021) show that MMF investors demand money-like assets and are willing to pay a premium for greater money-likeness.
-They show this by exploiting the impact of the SEC MMF reform, which in October 2016 introduced redemption gates and fees based on portfolio liquidity for all prime funds and a floating net asset value (NAV) for institutional funds.
-Both regulatory measures increased the information sensitivity and therefore decreased the money-likeness of prime funds, resulting in greater differentiation between prime and government MMFs.
+Cipriani and La Spada (2021) show that MMF investors demand money-like assets and are willing to pay a premium for greater moneyness, as manifested in the impact of the 2014 SEC MMF reform.
+This reform, which took effect in October 2016, introduced redemption gates and fees based on portfolio liquidity for all prime funds and a floating net asset value (NAV) for institutional ones.
+Both changes increased the information sensitivity and therefore decreased the money-likeness of prime funds, resulting in greater differentiation between prime and government MMFs.
 Government funds, which were unaffected by the reform, were afterwards seen as more money-like than prime funds.
-Indeed, in the months leading up to October 2016, more than \$1 trillion flowed from prime to government MMFs as the total size of the MMF industry stayed roughly level.
+Indeed, in the months ahead of October 2016, more than \$1 trillion flowed from prime to government MMFs as the total size of the MMF industry stayed roughly unchanged.
 In summary, investors are willing to accept lower net yields in government funds for access to a more money-like product.